canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/resources/README.md

 jupyter nbconvert --ClearOutputPreprocessor.enabled=True --inplace ml-workflow-demo-tf-train-model.ipynb
 ```

-When updating Jupyter notebook add tags to text or graphics cells.
+When updating Jupyter notebook add `text` tag to text or graphics cells.
 This way they will be filtered out when generating code-only notebook.

 ## Convert Jupyter notebook into markdown guide